 - G/G: elevated cortisol in people exposed to childhood trauma[ref]

 - G/T: slightly increased risk of depression in childhood trauma

-- T/T: normal
+- T/T: typical

 Check your genetic data for rs242941 (23andMe v4, v5, AncestryDNA):

-- A/A: minor increase in depression risk[ref]
+- A/A: a minor increase in depression risk[ref]

-- C/C: normal
+- C/C: typical

 Check your genetic data for rs242939 (23andMe v4, v5, AncestryDNA):

-- T/T: normal
+- T/T: typical